A Near-empty Soviet Grocery Store in the 1960’s.

 - The Drive to Create and Build (creation).

-Practitioners in G>O>D> conclude — that the Creative Drive is often a synthesis of the Selfish and the Selfless drives.
+Travelers on Our Path conclude that the Creative Drive is often a synthesis of the Selfish and the Selfless drives.

 Like Continuing Creation itself, human nature contains all three Drives, and each of the three can be favored at times by Evolution, be it biological, technological, or cultural.